GRASSROOTS LAWN SERVICE

 Secondly, a well maintained lawn benefits the environment.
 Its healthy root system provides erosion and run off control and will help to purify water, making it cleaner and healthier.
 Not only that but your lawn can help produce more fresh oxygen, increasing your air quality as well.

 Thirdly, your yard can also help keep your outdoors cooler, making it easier to maintain the temperature in your home during those hot summer months.

 Why wait?
 Get started now by clicking the green button and getting in touch with us today!

 Pennsylvania lawns are mainly cool-season grasses.
 Your lawn will continue to grow usually until the first hard frost.
 Keep mowing your lawn and the weather starts to change lower your mower to cut the last 2 or 3 mowing to about 3 inches.

-Soil compost/topdressing is applying thin layer of compost on your lawn.
+Apply Soil Compost and Topdressing.
+Soil compost, also known as topdressing, is when you apply a thin layer of compost on your lawn.
 This improves the moisture-holding capacity of your soil and adds nutrients.
 The “ingredients” in compost/topdressing contains microbes that are key in providing food available to grass and helps the grass over the winter months.